-Does my router work on 5GHz?
+Does my router have 5GHz Wi-Fi?

 Unless you already know for sure that your router is a dual-band model and definitely has a 5GHz radio, it's worth checking that out first.
 There's no point enabling 5GHz Wi-Fi on your laptop if your router doesn't support it.

-How do I know if my laptop supports 5GHz Wi-Fi?
+Does my laptop support 5GHz Wi-Fi?

 You can also right-click on the adapter in Device Manager, click Properties and then switch to the Advanced tab.
 You'll see a list of properties, one of which should mention 5GHz.
 If you don't see an option to enable or disable 5GHz, either your adapter doesn't support it, or the wrong drivers are installed.